bowman2001/perplexdoc/content/news/open-in-vscode/index.md

 ---
 author: Georg Makowski
 title: Open files in VSCode{/}from Hugo’s server preview
-linktitle: Open VSCode from server-mode
+linktitle: Open VSCode from server mode
 date: 2023-03-31T00:44:36+02:00
 categories: [Tip, Module]
-tags: [vscode]
+tags: [vscode, hugo]
 ---

-Two short partials create a link to open the content file{/}of the current page in Hugo’s server-mode.
+Two short partials create a link to open the content file{/}of the current page in Hugo’s server mode.
 {.p-first}
 <!--more-->

-The first one renders the opening anchor-tag with the VSCode link, the second one places the closing tag.
-The tags are generated only, if Hugo runs in server-mode and if a local file is present.
+The first one renders the opening anchor tag with the VSCode link, the second one places the closing tag.
+The tags are generated only if Hugo runs in server mode and if a local file is present.

 ## {$vscode_start.html}